kaahndemir/kaahndemir/README.md

 A personal website design inspired by developer.apple.com.

 #### <a href='https://github.com/codeoguz/weboost2022'>WeBoost Hackathon</a><br/>
-As my first Hackathon we took the 4th place with my team. </br>
+As my first hackathon we took the 4th place with my team. </br>
 **Technologies:** Javascript, HTML, CSS, Bootstrap

 ### Connect with me: